 - You create ingress firewall rules to allow traffic from client VMs in the peer network.
 Google Cloud firewall rules aren't shared among networks when using VPC Network Peering.

-- Client virtual machine (VM) instances in the peer network are located in the same region as your internal load balancer.
+- For regional internal Application Load Balancers, client virtual machine (VM) instances in the peer network must be located in the same region as your internal load balancer.
 This restriction is waived if you configure global access.

-You cannot selectively share only some internal TCP/UDP load balancers, internal regional TCP proxy load balancers, or internal HTTP(S) load balancers by using VPC Network Peering.
+You cannot selectively share only some internal passthrough Network Load Balancers, regional internal proxy Network Load Balancers, or internal Application Load Balancers by using VPC Network Peering.
 All internal load balancers are shared automatically.
 You can limit access to the load balancer's backends by using ingress firewall rules applicable to the backend VM instances.

 Use Cloud VPN and Cloud Interconnect